 Pre-flight solvency check

-Before execution, the system performs an automated solvency check — verifying that the custody wallet holds sufficient USDC to cover this withdrawal plus all other pending withdrawal obligations.
+Before execution, the system performs an automated solvency check — verifying that the custody Safe holds sufficient pUSD to cover this withdrawal plus all other pending withdrawal obligations.
 If the balance is insufficient, execution is blocked.

 On-chain execution and confirmation

-The USDC transfer is submitted on-chain.
+The pUSD transfer is submitted on-chain as a Safe transaction signed by the required number of authorized signers.
 The system monitors the transaction for confirmation.
 Once confirmed on the blockchain, the withdrawal is finalized in the ledger.
 If the transaction fails or reverts, funds are automatically unlocked and returned to the investor’s balance.

 Automatic Risk Detection